What Is California Proposition 65?

-Why has SealLine placed a Proposition 65 label on its products?
+Why have we placed a Proposition 65 label on some products?

 Any company with ten or more employees operating or selling products within the State of California must comply with the requirements of Proposition 65.
 To comply, businesses are: (1) prohibited from knowingly discharging listed chemicals into sources of drinking water; and (2) required to provide a "clear and reasonable" warning before knowingly and intentionally exposing anyone to a listed chemical.

-SealLine is providing a warning based on our knowledge about the presence of one or more listed chemicals without attempting to evaluate the level of exposure.
-While using a SealLine product, the exposure to a “listed” chemical may be well within the “no significant risk” range, but out of caution, we have placed the Proposition 65 warning labels on our products.
+Cascade Designs, Inc. is providing a warning based on our knowledge about the presence of one or more listed chemicals without attempting to evaluate the level of exposure.
+When using one of our products, the exposure to a listed chemical may be well within the “no significant risk” range, but out of caution we have placed the Proposition 65 warning labels on our products.

-Are consumers using a SealLine product with a Proposition 65 warning at risk?
+Are consumers using a product with a Proposition 65 warning at risk?

 A Proposition 65 warning means that the product contains one or more listed chemicals.
 By law, a warning is required unless the business proves that the exposure to the chemical poses "no significant risk."
 The "no significant risk" level for carcinogens is defined as the level which is calculated to result in not more than one excess case of cancer in 100,000 individuals exposed over a 70-year lifetime.
 Therefore, if you are exposed to the chemical in question at this level every day for 70 years, theoretically, it will increase your chances of getting cancer by no more than 1 case in 100,000 individuals so exposed.